 Luckily, 180 Medical was right there for all of Darlene’s ostomy supply needs.
 “Whenever I had issues, I knew I could call 180 Medical.
 The ostomy specialists were very knowledgeable and walked me through every scenario.”

-Plus, 180 Medical was able to connect her to our team of Convatec ostomy nurses for more help.
+Plus, 180 Medical connected her with Convatec’s team of certified ostomy nurses for additional support.

-Even when she dealt with challenges like skin irritation and stoma prolapse, 180 Medical and the team of Convatec nurses were there through it all.
+Even when she dealt with challenges like skin irritation and stoma prolapse, 180 Medical and her ostomy nurses were there through it all.

 “Whenever I had issues or had to change from size to size, 180 Medical always sent me ostomy samples and gave me anything I needed.”